rcode5/net_performance_monitor/README.md

 This runs the script every 30 minutes (assuming you're using `rbenv` for your ruby version management).
 Your mileage may vary.

-There is a sample file under `config/cron_environment.sh`
+There is a sample file under `config/cron_environment.sh`.
+You may notice that the `PATH` has been augmented.
+In recent versions of MacOS, it seems that `md5` is in the `/sbin` directory so this path modification makes that available.
+Your mileage may vary (read: may not need this).

 # Running the server